juanbkm/donor2019/content/stories/modernizing-power-trade-coordination-in-central-asia.md

 The participating countries target coming out of the project with increased cross-border energy trade of at least 11,000 million kilowatt-hours annually.
 The interventions are split into three subprojects and are designed independently of one another yet contributes to the umbrella cluster TA.

-The first subproject, [Modernization of Coordinating Dispatch Center Energiya](https://www.adb.org/sites/default/files/project-documents/52112/52112-002-tasp-en.pdf), is cofinanced by the Asian Clean Energy Fund, under Clean Energy Financing Partnership Facility (CEFPF), and the High-Level Technology Fund (HLTF).It seeks to modernize the energy coordination dispatch center, Energiya, by introducing an energy data management (EDM) system to replace all Soviet-era equipment at Energiya.
+The first subproject, [Modernization of Coordinating Dispatch Center Energiya](https://www.adb.org/sites/default/files/project-documents/52112/52112-002-tasp-en.pdf), is cofinanced by the Asian Clean Energy Fund, under Clean Energy Financing Partnership Facility (CEFPF), and the High-Level Technology Fund (HLTF).
+It seeks to modernize the energy coordination dispatch center, Energiya, by introducing an energy data management (EDM) system to replace all Soviet-era equipment at Energiya.

 The EDM, a high-level technology (HLT), is expected to enable operation of the regional grid in real-time and significantly increase volumes of telemetry information collected by Energiya.
 This will also allow centralization of the CAPS’ emergency automation.